webpro-nl/knip/README.md

 #### Connected projects

-A good example of a large project setup is a monorepo.
-Let's take an example (Nx) project configuration using Next.js, Jest and Storybook, which has multiple apps and libs.
+Let's take another example Nx project configuration using Next.js, Jest and Storybook, which has multiple apps and libs.
 They are not published separately and don't have their own `package.json`.

 This configuration file can also be a JavaScript file, which allows to add logic and/or comments (e.g. `knip.js`):